sogua1980/cis342/README.md

         - hello$
         - t[wo]o
         - ^[A-Z]
-    3. Write a regular expression to find all lines of all files under current directory recursively that only contai a single "hello" word.
+    3. Write a regular expression to find all lines of all files under current directory recursively that only contain a single "hello" word.

 Find
 ---